 Each limitation or exclusion of this section 16 and each protection given to First Gas or a Shipper or its respective officers, employees, or agents by any provision of this section 16 is to be construed as a separate limitation or exclusion applying and surviving even if for any reason any of the provisions is held inapplicable in any circumstances and is intended to be for the benefit of and enforceable by each of the Party’s officers, employees, and agents.

-Nothing in this Code or a TSA shall limit the right of either Party to enforce the terms of this Code or that TSA by seeking equitable relief, including injunction and specific performance, in addition to all other remedies at law or in equity.
+Nothing in this Code or a TSA shall limit the right of either Party to enforce the terms of a TSA by seeking equitable relief, including injunction and specific performance, in addition to all other remedies at law or in equity.

+Subrogated claims

-If First Gas is the subject of a claim by a Shipper or third party (the Claimant) where the claim (or any part of it) arises because of a purported breach of this Code or a TSA by another Shipper (the Defending Party), the following procedure shall apply:
+If First Gas is the subject of a claim by a Shipper or third party (the Claimant) where the claim (or any part of it) arises because of a purported breach of a TSA by another Shipper or a purported breach of an ICA by an Interconnected Party (each such Shipper or Interconnected Party, the Defending Party), the following procedure shall apply:

 First Gas shall immediately give notice of the claim to the Defending Party;